 - The borrower has contributed capital to the project in the form of cash or unencumbered readily marketable assets (or has paid development expenses out-of-pocket) of at least 15 percent of the real estate as completed value.

 - The borrower(s) contributed their funds before the bank distributed any funds.

 - The capital contributed by the borrower, or internally generated by the project, is contractually required to remain in the project throughout the life of the project.
 The life of a project concludes only when the credit facility is converted to permanent financing, is sold or paid in full.

 We recommend setting up a product specifically for HVCREs in PrecisionLender.
 This product would be set up similarly to a Commercial Construction, with some important changes:

 - Raise the Base Target Return

-- Increase the Minimum Capital Allocation associated with each risk rating in the Credit Configurations section by at least 50% more than the standard Minimum Capital Allocation when this default exposure type is selected.
+- PrecisionLender will automatically increase the Minimum Capital Allocation associated with each risk rating by at least 50% more than the standard Minimum Capital Allocation when this default exposure type is selected.

 - If justified by a credit migration study, you may also want to increase the credit capital levels.

 If you have administrative privileges, you can create a new HVCRE product or edit one of your existing products with similar settings in the Administration Section.
 For more information on setting up new or existing products, visit Setting Up Commercial Loan Products.